Lumi-supercomputer/LUMI-training-materials/docs/1day-202310xx/03_Modules.md

 The output again shows that the search is not case sensitive which is fortunate as uppercase and lowercase letters are not always used in the same way on different clusters.
-Some management tools for scientific software stacks will only use lowercase letters, while the package we use on LUMI often uses both.
+Some management tools for scientific software stacks will only use lowercase letters, while the package we use for the LUMI software stacks often uses both.

 We see that there are a lot of versions installed on the system and that the version actually contains more information (e.g., `-cpeGNU-22.12`) that we will explain in the next part of this course.
 But you might of